 The flowers yield a colour that is used to dye fabric and is also used as colour during Holi, the traditional Indian festival of colours.

 The tree provides a gum that contains tannins that are used in the leather industry as well as in drugs.
 The gum is also used in some food preparations.

 The flowers act as a bait to attract mosquitoes to lay their eggs.
 They die when they enter the flower as they are not able to come out as they get caught in the fluid contained in the flower.
 The eggs that these mosquitoes lay in the fluid do not hatch as well.

-The bark fibers are used to make cordage.
+The bark fibres are used to make cordage.

 The gum contains gallic and tannic acids.

-The seeds contain a yellow oil caleed kino tree oil, some quantity of resin and a good quantity of water soluble albuminoids.
+The seeds contain a yellow oil called kino tree oil, some quantity of resin and a good quantity of water-soluble albuminoids.

 Fresh seeds contain proteolytic and lipolytic enzymes.

 The flowers contain glycosides as well as the fatty acids found in the oil.

 The bark contains kino tannic acid, gallic acid, pyrocatechin and glycosides.